 Brad is active in the community, serving as a director/trustee of the Legal Action Center, the Riverdale Country School, Mount Sinai Hospital, The Partnership for New York City, the Harvard Law School Leadership Council, the Executive Committee of the New York City Bar Association, the American Constitution Society, Practicing Attorneys for Law Students Program, Inc., the Leadership Council on Legal Diversity, American Friends of Hebrew University, the New York Bar Foundation, the Program Advisory Board of the Brennan Center for Justice, the Best Lawyers Advisory Board, the Economic Club of New York, the Federal Bar Council Second Circuit Inn of Court, the Union College President’s Council, and the United States Supreme Court Historical Society.
 Brad also is a founding member of the PriceWaterhouse Leaders Council examining financial services industry regulatory reform, and a member of The New York City Bar Association Task Force on New Lawyers in a Changing Profession.

-Brad has received a number of recognitions for his legal accomplishments and charitable activities, including the Servant of Justice Award by the Legal Aid Society, the Learned Hand Award by AJC, the Human Relations Award by the Anti-Defamation League, the Arthur Liman Public Interest Award by the Legal Action Center, the Pro Bono Award by the Pro Bono Partnership, the Torch of Learning Award by American Friends of Hebrew University and the Extraordinary New Yorker Award by the JBFCS.
+Brad has received a number of recognitions for his legal accomplishments and charitable activities, including the Servant of Justice Award by the Legal Aid Society, the Learned Hand Award by AJC, the Human Relations Award by the Anti-Defamation League, the Arthur Liman Public Interest Award by the Legal Action Center, the Pro Bono Award by the Pro Bono Partnership, the Torch of Learning Award by American Friends of Hebrew University, the Corporate Protector Award by Citizens’ Committee for Children and the Extraordinary New Yorker Award by the JBFCS.

 Brad is a 1984 graduate of Harvard Law School (cum laude) and clerked for The Honorable Irving R. Kaufman, former Chief Judge of the Second Circuit Court of Appeals.
 Brad has spent his entire professional career at Paul, Weiss.

-Brad and his wife, Robbie, live in Manhattan and have two children: Meredith, a 3L at Harvard Law School, and David, a sophomore at Cornell University.
+Brad and his wife, Robbie, live in Manhattan and have two children: Meredith, a lawyer in Manhattan, and David, a junior at Cornell University.